This section will explain in detail how you can undestand a vulnerabilty as reported by Kiuwan.

 - Looking at the source code, you could see that the tainted data is directly appended to a sql string without any neutralization, allowing this way to directly insert user code into the sql sentence.

-Once explained a concrete source-sink propagation path, let’s go back to the initial sink information.
+Let’s go back to the initial sink information.

 As said above, for every sink there will appear the list of sources that are “feeding” that sink.

-But you might be wondering why are there 5 sources with the same file name and line.
+But you might be wondering why there are 5 sources with the same file name and line.

 In the 2nd source you can see that the propagation nodes are different from the previous one.